getodk/skunkworks-crow/README.md

 ### 3.1 Viewing category of forms<a name="view-category"></a>

-Launch the app to see a listing of all distinct versions of blank forms on the home screen.
-Tapping on any form will open a screen with four different tabs showing the statistics, sent, received and reviewed.
+On launching the app, the first screen that we see contains a list of forms available in ODK Collect.
+Tapping on any form opens a screen with 4 tabs - statistics, sent, received, and reviewed.

 To view details of any form category tap on any category shown on home screen.
 <p align="center">